shotaIDE/xctest-document-project-generater/CONTRIBUTING.md

 **Case 2: the word is a proper noun specific to this project**

-Add a line containing the target proper noun in all lowercase letters to `Dictionary/domain.txt` and commit.
+Add a line containing the target word in all lowercase letters to `Dictionary/domain.txt` and commit.

 ```plaintext:Dictionary/domain.txt
 # existing lines...